EmmanuellaBudu/Cervical-Cancer-Risk-Classification/README.md

 We will use a Multilayer Perceptron Network to achieve this.

 ## Structure:

--data:contains the dataset obtained from the UCI website
+-data: contains the dataset obtained from the UCI website

 -model: contains the classification model